Is car insurance mandatory in South Carolina?

 UMBI covers medical expenses for you and your passengers if a driver without insurance coverage runs into you.
 UMPD can pay for damage to your vehicle caused by an uninsured driver.

 Consider increasing your auto liability insurance limits, so your assets are protected if you're liable for injuries or damages resulting from an auto accident.

 Comprehensive and collision coverage can safeguard your vehicle

 If you own your car outright, physical damage car insurance coverages are optional, but they can help pay to repair or replace your vehicle if it's damaged or stolen.
 If you're leasing a car or have an auto loan, your lender will likely require you to carry comprehensive coverage and collision coverage.

 We think safe drivers should be rewarded.
 Snapshot® from Progressive personalizes your rate based on your driving habits.
 See how Snapshot could help lower your rate.

-In 2020-2021, South Carolinians paid an average of $182 per month for a liability-only auto policy from Progressive.* Rates vary based on several factors such as your driving history, ZIP code, and coverage selections.
+In 2020-2021, South Carolinians paid an average of $134 per month for a liability-only auto policy (single driver/single car) from Progressive.** Rates vary based on several factors such as your driving history, ZIP code, and coverage selections.

 How can I lower my car insurance cost?

 Progressive offers many ways to lower your costs with a variety of car insurance discounts in South Carolina, including:

 - Continuous insurance